RaphaGil/Portfolio-React/README.md

 - The portfolio includes a navigational menu where clicking on specific items seamlessly scrolls users to corresponding sections.
 - A dedicated menu item showcases my resume in a new pdf file.
 - Individual project showcases allow users to interact with and explore the various projects.
 Clicking on project images redirects users to live demos or respective GitHub repositories.
-- Responsive Design: The page layout dynamically adjusts to different screen sizes and devices, ensuring a seamless viewing experience across various viewports.
+- Responsive Design: The page layout dynamically adjusts to different screen sizes and devices, ensuring a seamless viewing experience across various viewport.
 - React Implementation Guide: Step-by-step instructions on implementing and utilizing React, empowering you to leverage its powerful features efficiently.
 - Integration of React Framework with CSS: Learn the effective integration of React framework alongside CSS for a personalized and enhanced styling experience.
 - Interactive Hover Effects and Link Usage: Exploring the utilization of hover effects and optimal link utilization to enhance user interactivity and navigation flow.